onzfonz/comp227/src/content/1/en/part1b.md

 }
 ```

-ForEach calls the function <i>for each of the items in the array</i>, always passing the individual item as an argument.
+ForEach calls the function *for each of the items in the array*, always passing the individual item as an argument.
-The function as the argument of *forEach* may also receive [other arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).
+The function as the argument of `forEach` may also receive [other arguments](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/forEach).

 In the previous example, a new item was added to the array using the method [push](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/push).
 When using React, techniques from functional programming are often used.